harshkpatel/ssc_data_analysis/README.md

 ## Prerequisites

 - **Legacy Outlook for Mac:** This scraper is designed for the legacy version of Microsoft Outlook for Mac.
-The new Outlook for Mac (v16.XX+) has limited AppleScript support, so this tool may not work as expected on newer versions.
+The new Outlook for Mac (v16.XX+) has limited AppleScript support, so this tool will not work as expected on newer versions.
 - **Python 3.6 or higher:** This tool is compatible with Python 3.6 and above.
 It has been tested on Python 3.13, but should work on any recent Python 3 release.

 ## Installation